HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 You can run the tests in continuous builds to ensure that the extension works on all browsers.

-The test runner script is running on the web extension host with the same restrictions as the [[vs.1.7.#web-extension-main-file]]:
+The test runner script is running on the web extension host with the same restrictions as the [web-extension-main-file](#web-extension-main-file):

 * All files are bundled into a single file.
 It should contain the test runner (for example, Mocha) and all tests (typically `*.test.ts`).
 * Only `require('vscode')` is supported.